jjpe/nix-term-dims/README.md

-# nix-term-dimensions
+# nix-term-dims

-A utility to fetch the dimensions of the terminal it is run in.
+A utility to query the dimensions of the terminal it is run in.
-Works on both `Linux/x86-64` and `MacOS/AArch64`.
-Other Unixen may or may not work, but are definitely not supported.
+Works on `Linux/x86-64` and `MacOS/AArch64`.
+Other Unixen may or may not work, but are not supported and definitely not tested.

 # Usage

-Execute `nix-term-dimensions --columns --rows` to query both the width (in columns) and the height (in rows).
+Execute `nix-term-dims --columns --rows` to query both the width (in columns) and the height (in rows).

+It's also possible to only use one of those, to make querying a single dimension easier without needing post-processing.